 The concept of an egg roll in a bowl makes so much sense: all the flavor of an egg roll, just without the fuss or unnecessary ingredients.

-My twist?
 Throw everything together with a tangle of veggie noodles, upping the vegetable goodness factor a couple of levels.

 I love the versatility of this version too, as you can use any ground meat you like: turkey, chicken pork--anything goes.